GlobalNamesArchitecture/gnparser/README.rst

     gnparser file --input file_with_names.txt [--output output_file.json --threads 8]

 ``file`` is the default command if no command is given.
+If you want to parse very large number of name-strings using ``file`` subcommand, break data into several files with about 500,000 name-strings in each.
 To parse names from STDIN to STDOUT:

 ::